 Water QualityWater Services

-The City of Richmond's Water Service Department, together with the GVRD, strives to provide consistent and high-quality water to our customers.
-We endeavour to provide water that meets and exceeds the Health Act with clean, clear water that is free of unpleasant tastes or odours.
+The City of Richmond's Water Services division, together with the Metro Vancouver, strives to provide consistent and high-quality water to our customers.
+We endeavour to provide water quality that meets and exceeds the Drinking Water Protection Act (DWPA)with clean, clear water that is free of unpleasant tastes or odours.

 Water Flushing Program

 Annual flushing of the water distribution system is important as it allows accumulated silts and organic matter to be flushed out of the water main.
 Sediments reduce the effectiveness of disinfectants (chlorine) used to fight the growth of bacteria in the water system.